45 Different Types of Beetles in Washington State

 It is considered beneficial because it attracts ladybugs and other beneficial insects to gardens and yards where they eat destructive pests.

 The American Oil Beetle is native to North America but is also found in Europe and Asia.
-This beetle has a black body that’s covered with bright orange spots.

-18. Devil’s Coach Horse
+Devil's Coach Horse

 Also known as Devil’s Coach-Horse, Olens, or Olenus, Ocypus olens (formerly Rhinoceros Beetle) is a large species (up to 5.25 inches long).

-It has black and yellow markings on its back and is frequently mistaken for a rhinoceros beetle because of its size and coloring.
+It has black and yellow markings on its back and is frequently mistaken for a rhinoceros beetle because of its size and coloring

 Further, these beetles are predatory insects that hunt down other insects by trapping them in specialized grooves on their bodies to digest them.

-They have been seen eating smaller beetles, caterpillars, and ants.
 Devil’s Coach Horse Beetles are abundant near streams or rivers with sandy soil throughout western North America.

-20. Drugstore Beetle
+17. Drugstore Beetle

 Of the types of beetles in Washington state, the drugstore beetle is a common pest found in bookstores, libraries, and other areas where grains are stored.

-They’re known for chewing holes into cardboard containers to get at food items inside.
-The adult beetles are reddish-brown and between one-quarter and one-half inches long.
+They’re known for chewing holes in cardboard containers to get at food items inside.

-Additionally, females lay clusters of eggs, which hatch into larvae (little worms).
 These larvae develop inside grain products like cereal or bread before emerging as an adult beetle after several weeks.

-Drugstore beetles feed on dry pet food because it’s often kept in cardboard boxes.— This makes these bugs a more common problem with dogs than cats.
+Drugstore beetles feed on dry pet food because it’s often kept in cardboard boxes.

-21. Dung Beetle
+18. Dung Beetle

 The dung beetle is a scarab beetle best known for its amazing ability to roll and bury manure.
-The dung beetle comes in two main varieties: Cave-dwelling beetles live underground and feed off manure.

-And then there are tunnelers, who stay close to home but don’t eat human waste.
 Both types dig long underground tunnels where they store their cargo; they then return later to feed on it.

 Dung beetles are a type of beetle in Washington that are also popular pets for children due to their easy care requirements.

-22. False Bombardier Beetle
+False Bombardier Beetle

-Checking through the list of different types of beetles in Washington state, I found this to be one beautiful beetle!
+Checking through the list of different types of beetles in Washington state, I found this to be a beautiful beetle!
 It’s about an inch long and shiny metallic red, except for an orange-red section on its underside.

 Interestingly, its unique name comes from its defense mechanism: If a potential predator grabs it, it doesn’t run away as most insects do.
-Instead, it shoots a hot chemical spray that would make your eyes water.

 This is a group of beetles with 22 species, but they all share similar characteristics.
-They live in warm climates and can only be found as far north as Arizona.

 If you want to look at these guys, you must travel south during their migration or summer mating season.